ArduPilot/pymavlink/README.md

 # License
 -------

-pymavlink is released under the GNU Lesser General Public License v3 or later
+pymavlink is released under the GNU Lesser General Public License v3 or later.

 Join the chat at https://gitter.im/ArduPilot/pymavlink